I want to develop using a component-based approach.

 Next is the setup

-function.
 We need to move the code that was previously written directly in the render

 function to here and store the result in the instance instead of using variables.